Python

 • Thread 1’s Python interpreter call blocks trying to reacquire the GIL held by thread 2

-To avoid deadlocking, you should release the GIL before trying to lock a mutex or awaiting in asynchronous code, e.g. with Python::allow_threads.
+To avoid deadlocking, you should release the GIL before trying to lock a mutex or awaiting in asynchronous code, e.g. with Python::detach.

 §Releasing and freeing memory

-The [Python<'py>] type can be used to create references to variables owned by the Python interpreter, using functions such as Python::eval_bound and PyModule::import_bound.
+The Python<'py> type can be used to create references to variables owned by the Python interpreter, using functions such as Python::eval and PyModule::import.

 Implementations§